 Reaching Out for Others and Ourselves

-If we strive to have more in-person conversations, make time for small talk, are generous with compliments, and make time to reach out to those around us who may seem distant or closed-off, well start healing the loneliness in our communities.
-One simple act of kindness could be a light in the darkness of a neighbors chronic loneliness.
+If we strive to have more in-person conversations, make time for small talk, are generous with compliments, and make time to reach out to those around us who may seem distant or closed-off, will start healing the loneliness in our communities.
+One simple act of kindness could be a light in the darkness of a neighbor's chronic loneliness.

 Benefits of Interpersonal Relationships

 Relationships of various kinds friends, relatives, coworkers, mentors, and more help us navigate our world, overcome obstacles, relieve stress, celebrate victories, and enjoy the moments that make life amazing.